PRTree: An R Package for Probabilistic Regression Trees with Built-in Missing Data Handling

-The $n \times m$ matrix $P$, with entries $P_{im}$, thus encodes the relations between each training example $\bs X_i$ and each region $\Rg_m$.
-It is such that $0 \leq P_{im} \leq 1$ and $\sum_{m=1}^{M} P_{im} = 1$, for all $1 \leq i \leq n$.
-The estimation of the different parameters in $\Theta$ alternates in between region and weight estimates, as in standard regression trees, till a stopping criterion is met.
+The estimation of the different parameters in $\Theta$ alternates in between region and weight estimates, as in standard regression trees, until a stopping criterion is met.
 During this process, the number of regions is increased by one at each loop and the matrix $P$ and the weights $\bs \gamma$ are gradually updated.
-The vector $\bs\sigma$ can either be based on a priori knowledge or be estimated through a grid search on a validation set.
+The vector $\bs{\sigma}$ can either fixed or be estimated through a grid search on a validation set.